 Again, I really like the common sense writing that isn’t too wordy or philosophical.
 Quite simply it’s written to kids for them to read themselves.

 Even though this curriculum is suggested for middle school, I found it to be meaty enough for many high school students.
-However, if you’re hoping to find a set put together specifically for high school, Bluestocking Press offers two.

 -Written by Cindy, eclectically Charlotte Mason mom of three from Central KY.
 You can find her blogging at Our Journey Westward or find her nature study curricula at Shining Dawn Books.
 Cindy specifically requested this set for her honest review.